Welcome to the Explore Minnesota Tourism Website

-Minnesota’s Boundary Waters Canoe Area Wilderness is best known for wilderness canoeing.
-But winter transforms this magnificent landscape into a forested cathedral of ice, snow and silence, offering a wilderness experience like no other.
+Minnesota’s Boundary Waters Canoe Area Wilderness is best known as a bucket list destination for summer canoe trips.
+But winter transforms this magnificent landscape into a forested cathedral of ice, snow and silence, offering another adventure like no other—dog sledding.

 In Minnesota, the fishing stays hot even after the lakes freeze over.
 Just drill a hole in the ice (power augers help!), drop in a line and relax until a fish takes a nibble.
 For many anglers, this low-tech, no-fuss, boat-free fishing has a special appeal.

 The culture of Minnesota was created, and continues to be influenced, by immigrants.
 For centuries, wave after wave of newcomers have brought pieces of the old country into the new country, which has become far richer and more diverse as a result.
 Newer immigrant groups are bringing distinctive and exciting foods, music, art, handiwork and more to the region.

 The great heritage of Minnesota’s state park system begins at the source of America’s greatest river.
 Itasca State Park, home to the headwaters of the Mississippi River, was established in 1891, launching what is now the second-oldest state park system in the nation.
 The system has continued to grow, and Itasca remains one of the most beloved of the state’s 67 state parks.